-This year the festival will have face to face and online sessions and we hope that this means that more researchers will be able to join us and write.
+This year the festival will have face to face, online and hybrid sessions and we hope that this means that more researchers will be able to join us and write.

 We were delighted to once again be joined by partner universities.
 You will be able to find details of their websites and their programmes here in due course.

 WriteFest aims to provide protected time and space for writing, to help you in the following areas:

 Habits: To develop good writing practices and strategies

 </Blocks>: To overcome blocks, and take a proactive approach.

 Protect: To keep academic writing as part of the working day.